Updated November 2013

-Pre-eclampsia is a serious condition that only occurs during pregnancy, typically after 20 weeks .
+Pre-eclampsia only occurs during pregnancy, typically after 20 weeks.
 It is a combination of hypertension (raised blood pressure) and proteinuria (the presence of protein in your urine).
-Sometimes other organs, such as the liver or kidneys can become affected and there can be problems with blood clotting.
+Sometimes other organs, such as the liver or kidneys, can become affected, and there can be problems with blood clotting.

-Pre-eclampsia literally means 'before eclampsia' as it can potentially progress to a more dangerous condition known as eclampsia, which occurs in one in 2,000 pregnancies.
+Pre-eclampsia can potentially progress to a more dangerous condition known as eclampsia, which occurs in 1-2 percent of pregnancies.
 Eclampsia can cause fits or convulsions.
 In severe cases, eclampsia can sometimes cause the death of the mother or the baby.
 Therefore, it is important to manage the condition safely.

 Signs and symptoms of pre-eclampsia

 Women with mild pre-eclampsia may not show any symptoms, and it is usually only discovered during routine antenatal appointments (through standard blood pressure checks and urine samples).
 The main signs are raised blood pressure combined with the presence of protein in the urine.

 If pre-eclampsia gets more severe, more serious symptoms can develop, including:

 - severe oedema (sudden swelling of the face, hands and/or feet).

 Causes of pre-eclampsia

 The exact cause of pre-eclampsia remains unknown.
 Research indicates that genetic predisposition and placental involvement are responsible for the development of pre-eclampsia.

 Women are more likely to suffer from pre-eclampsia if their mothers and sisters have a history of it.
 Women who have already had pre-eclampsia in one pregnancy have a 16 percent greater chance of developing it again in a next pregnancy.